grafana/mimir/docs/sources/operators-guide/monitoring-grafana-mimir/collecting-metrics-and-logs.md

 ## Collect metrics and logs from the Helm chart

-To set up the collection of metrics and logs, follow the steps that are based on the version of the Helm chart that was been deployed:
+To set up the collection of metrics and logs, follow the steps that are based on the version of the Helm chart that you
+deployed:

 * For a stable release:
     * \>= 3.x.x: